blukatdevelopment/UnchainedWorldsOld/core_edition/spell_compendium.md

 Casting Speed: 1 action
 Distance: 30 feet
 Duration: concentration, up to 1 minute
 You tell a riddle to a creature that can hear and understand you.
-They must succeed a wisdom saving throw or become consumed by solving the riddle for the duration.
+They must succeed a WIS save or become consumed by solving the riddle for the duration.
 The player may select a riddle for the GM to solve, or may force the creature to instead succeed an intelligence saving throw to solve the riddle.
 When the riddle is solved, the spell ends.
 ```

 ```
 Create Undead Vermin Swarm (3rd)
 Casting Speed: 10 minutes
 Distance: 60 feet
-Duration:
+Duration: 24 hours
 You draw a rune on the ground in an area where rodents, cats, possums, raccoons, and other similar creatures have died.
 Once activated, the rune glow bright green and a green mist is emitted.
 They rise and gather to form a horde, a large swarm of tiny creatures.

-The swarm has 1d20+20 hit points, 10 AC, 30 movement speed, 30 climbing speed, and has resistance to non-magical physical damage.
+The swarm has 1d20+20 hit points, 10 AC, 30ft movement speed, 30ft climbing speed, and has resistance to non-magical physical damage.
 The swarm can pass through a tiny space and occupy the same space as another creature.
-When it attacks a creature, the creature must make a dexterity saving throw, taking 3d6 piercing damage on a failure and half as much on a success.
+When it attacks a creature, the creature must make a DEX save to halve 3d6 piercing damage.

 The swarm listens to your orders for the duration.
 You may cast this spell again before the duration ends to maintain control of up to three swarms.
 ```